anoma/anoma/README.md

 ### Linux

-All the dependecies can be grabbed from your distro's package manager.
+All the dependencies can be grabbed from your distro's package manager.

 ## Installation